 Looking for winter activities for kids?
-Here are lots of fun winter crafts, outdoor snow ideas, winter art activities & winter picture books.
+Here’s our printable list with winter crafts, outdoor snow ideas, winter art projects & book list!

 It’s winter here in the northern hemisphere which means it’s time for sledding, ice skating, building snowmen, hot chocolate, and, perhaps, more indoor activities than usual.

 Here’s more than 31 ideas for winter activities for kids to keep busy all month long.
 This list includes both outdoor ideas and indoor ideas.
 It’s a mix of snow play, art activities, crafts, construction, and, of course, a winter book list for kids.
 These are great ways to keep occupied during the winter months!

 For a printable version of the list, scroll down to the bottom of this post to get a handy PDF version!

 First up is outdoor play!
 These are probably going to be any kids’ favorite winter activities because they truly capture the special nature of this season.
 It’s a winter wonderland out there, so go enjoy it!